-Qualifies students may be placed in internship positions with various local professional companies such as Alberta Theatre Projects, Theatre Calgary, Quest Theatre, Vertigo Theatre and Theatre Junction.
+Qualified students may be placed in internship positions with various local professional companies such as Alberta Theatre Projects, Theatre Calgary, Quest Theatre, Vertigo Theatre and Theatre Junction.
 Interns have been accepted in the areas of Theatre Management, Acting, Directing, Dramaturgy, Stage Management, Production Management, Design and Playwriting.
 In addition, students uncertain as to their specific career goal have been accepted as General Interns.

 To be eligible for consideration, applicants for the internship course are expected to have either completed a BFA Drama degree programme requirements or to be in a position to complete them concurrently with registration in only Drama 590.
 Interns are selected on the basis of their reliability, talent, experience, and (in the case of acting interns) their casting potential in regard to the theatre company’s proposed season of plays.

-Wagonstage Children’s Theatre is a joint program of The City of Calgary Recreation and the University of Calgary’s Department of Drama.
+Wagonstage Children’s Theatre is a joint program of The City of Calgary Recreation and the University of Calgary’s Division of Drama.
 The partnership began in 1971 and has continued every summer since, working together to create and sustain a vibrant, healthy, safe and caring community for all Calgarians.
 Wagonstage is an enduring and respected example of civic programming partnered with a post-secondary educational experience.
-The Wagonstage plays are written and directed by theatre professionals, designed and acted by graduate and undergraduate Drama students, with production and touring support from the Department of Drama and City of Calgary Recreation.
+The Wagonstage plays are written and directed by theatre professionals, designed and acted by graduate and undergraduate Drama students, with production and touring support from Drama and City of Calgary Recreation.
 Wagonstage performs in parks, playgrounds, day camps and public plazas presenting over 50 performances during a summer season.
 Every year the Wagonstage team strives to produce quality Children’s Theatre that is entertaining, informative and interactive.

 Free Public Shows:

 To be announced later in the season.